byungjincho/byungjincho.github.io/_pages/about.md

   - /about.html
 ---

-Note: We are seeking responsible, capable, and self-motivated M.S./Ph.D. students.
+We welcome responsible and self-motivated M.S./Ph.D. students.

 Highlighted Experiences
 ======